All You Should Know Before Purchasing Rabbit Hay

 This form of hay is extracted from cereals.
 The stems of the plants are cut and dried before they get ripe seeds.
 After the cereal ripens, they turn golden brown losing much of the nutrients.

 Alfalfa hay also called Lucerne is not grass hay.
 It is derived from legumes and commercially packed as rabbit food.
 High in protein and calcium, this is part of the daily diet for young (under 7 months) and underweight bunnies.

 Commonly known as dried grass, this is also a form of grass hay prepared through the quick drying process.
 It is delicious compared to other forms of hay.
 Your bun is going to love it.
 This is the ideal solution for rabbits reluctant to eat hay throughout the day.

 It is high in calories with up to 12%-14% more protein than in other forms of high-fiber hays.
 If your rabbit is obese, you may give other types of hays with dried grass.

 Don’t forget to read our rabbit diet chart so that you know how much food to serve to your bunny every day.

 Even if you are lucky to get fresh garden grass, your bun will need a lot of them.
 It is practically impossible to cut so much grass using scissors every day.

-Hay is the most important food for bunny’s health.
+Hay is the most important food for a bunny’s health.
 These small pets are too delicate possessing a long digestive tract.
 It requires a lot of roughage from fibers.

 Eating fiber-rich hay throughout the day is crucial.
-The fiber helps to regulate the functionality in the prolonged and sensitive digestive tract in bunnies.
+The fiber helps to regulate the functionality of the prolonged and sensitive digestive tract in bunnies.
 High-fiber grass and hay aid the food to pass through the gut properly.